eabglobal/juniper/README.rst

         - ./src/router_function/router.

-Keep in mind that not every single docker image works, for more information on the type of images supported read `juniper and docker`_
+Keep in mind that not every single docker image works, for more information on the type of images supported read `juniper and docker`_.

 .. _`juniper and docker`: https://eabglobal.github.io/juniper/features.html